CodingAvenue/codestop-course-php-advance/content/CustomExceptions/CustomExceptions.q.md

 :::

-/// type=CR, id=66a98760-cdcb-460b-86b9-13b53f9cdfaa, answer=[tests/CustomExceptions/MissingExtendsKeywordTest.php], filename=[Main.php,DivideByZeroException.php]
+/// type=CR, id=66a98760-cdcb-460b-86b9-13b53f9cdfaa, answer=[tests/CustomExceptions/MissingExtendsKeywordTest.php], filename=[main.php,DivideByZeroException.php]

 Correct the code so that it outputs the string `Exception caught: The value '0' as a divisor is not allowed.`.